Nearly Optimal Learning using Sparse Deep ReLU Networks in Regularized Empirical Risk Minimization with Lipschitz Loss: Approximation of the target function by ReLU networks

 \section{Approximation of the target function by ReLU networks}

-We consider feedforward neural networks which consist of a collection of input variables, one output unit and a number of computational units (nodes) in different hidden layers.
+We consider feedforward neural networks which consist of a collection of input variables, one output unit, and a number of computational units (nodes) in different hidden layers.
 In our setting, the $d$-dimensional covariates $ \boldsymbol{X}$ are the input variables, and the approximated function is the output unit.
-Each computational unit is obtained from the units in the previous layer by using the form:
+Each computational unit is obtained from the units in the previous layer.

-where $\{\widetilde{z}_{j},1\leq j\leq N\}$ are the computational units in the previous layer, and $\{w_{j},1\leq j\leq N\}$ are the weights.
 Following \cite{AB09}, we measure the network complexity by using the depth of the network defined as the number of layers, the total number of units (nodes), and the total number of weights, which is the sum of the number of connections and the number of units.
-Moreover, $\sigma :\mathbb{R} \rightarrow $ $\mathbb{R}$ is an activation function which is chosen by practitioners.
+Moreover, $\sigma : \mathbb{R}\rightarrow $ $\mathbb{R}$ is an activation function which is chosen by practitioners.
 In this paper, we use the rectified linear unit (ReLU) function given as $\sigma \left( x\right) =\max (0,x)$.